How to Become a Labor and Delivery Nurse

 BSN Degree

-- Admission Requirements: Minimum 3.0 or higher GPA, some programs are flexible and accept 2.5; high school diploma, its equivalent, or an ADN degree; resume; letters of reference; a personal essay; clinical or volunteer experience is not required in all programs but highly recommended
+- Admission Requirements: Minimum 3.0 GPA or higher, some programs are flexible and accept 2.5; high school diploma or equivalent, or an ADN degree; resume; letters of reference; a personal essay; clinical or volunteer experience is not required in all programs but highly recommended

 - Program Curriculum: Biomedical statistics and research; evidence-based practice; nursing fundamentals; physical assessment in nursing; pharmacology; leadership and management; community health; medical-surgical nursing; psychiatric and mental health nursing